 Mr Perkins is our Designated Safeguarding Lead (DSL).

-Mrs Thompson is the Deputy Designated Safeguarding Lead for KS2 (DDSL)
+Mrs Thompson is the Deputy Designated Safeguarding Lead (DDSL)

-Miss Clarke is the Deputy Designated Safeguarding Lead for EYFS and KS1 (DDSL)
+Miss Clarke is the Deputy Designated Safeguarding Lead (DDSL)

 Mrs Ashworth (FSW) supports our Designated Safeguarding Lead and Deputy Safeguarding Leads.